teator/WQU-Templates/WQU Template - Group Work Project Modular/README.md

-This is a modular version of the Template mailny to be used in OverLeaf for collaboration.
+This is a modular version of the Template mainly to be used in [OverLeaf](https://www.overleaf.com?r=049a7499&rm=d&rs=b ) for collaboration.
 Download the [zip file](wqu-template.zip) and upload it to OverLeaf as a new project.

 ![Screenshot 2023-01-09 22 38 38](https://user-images.githubusercontent.com/2405291/211413481-082aaa68-037f-4694-9bc5-f48b2d379c6d.png)